Find out the risks of dealing with unregulated persons for financial products and services, and get tips to protect yourself.

 MAS Register of Representatives

 Do all necessary checks before dealing with any person offering financial products and services.
-Ask about the firm, its track record and background of the people running the operation.
+Ask about the entity, including its track record and background of the people running the operation.
 Make it a point to meet with the representatives.

 Understand what you are buying

 Do not get carried away by a good sales pitch or promise of high returns.
-Always ask for brochures and documents to be sent to you.
+Ask as many questions as you need to fully understand the investment opportunity.
 Take your time to establish the facts, review the product and make an informed decision.

 Ensure the investment fits your financial goals